 At Bank of America, diversity is part of our DNA.
 Our Employee Networks are perfect examples of how the bank grows stronger through its commitment to diversity and inclusion.
 In 2013, through Employee Networks around the world, more than 60,000 employees connected and participated in networking opportunities, mentoring programs, information forums and various volunteer events.
 Many members also served in leadership roles and led initiatives for recruiting, client development and community partnerships.

 For more information on Employee Networks at Bank of America, view the Global Diversity & Inclusion Employee Network Report.

 In November 2014, Bank of America sponsored and participated in the annual Out & Equal Workplace Summit in San Francisco, which brings together business leaders, LGBT employers, LGBT employees and allies to discuss best practices and participate in training sessions.
 Employees from across the country attended this year’s Summit to formulate strategies for advancing equality in the workplace.
 More More

 Ally Program sends a powerful message of inclusivity

 In February 2014, the Ally Program was recognized as Program of the Year by the National Business Inclusion Consortium.
 The forum consists of industry-leading financial service companies, as well as diversity advocates and government officials.
 More More

 We assist military employees through a variety of programs including the Military Support & Assistance Group, an Employee Network that connects military service members, veterans and their families to networking, mentoring and information forums in 26 chapters across the United States.
-In 2012, we created the Military Affairs Advisory Group to establish a cohesive enterprise approach focused on supporting active military, reservists, National Guard and veterans.
-Within the company’s Global Corporate Social Responsibility team, this group supports military service members, their families, and transitioning veterans through philanthropy, hiring, customer service and employee engagement.
+In 2012, we created Military Affairs to establish a cohesive enterprise approach focused on supporting active military, reservists, National Guard and veterans.
 More More